What is the Writing Center?

 We work with writers on many kinds of projects, too–from research papers and lab reports to Master’s theses and personal writing.
 We can help you develop techniques to focus and generate your ideas, evaluate and summarize your sources, and edit and revise your writing.

 Writing Center Tutors meet face-to-face in our Lincoln Park and Loop offices and also provide online support by email and instant messaging.
-We also have Outpost locations at both campuses where no appointment is necessary.
-Use the links above to find out more about the different kinds of appointments we offer.
+During the Autumn, Winter, and Spring Quarters, we also have an Outpost location in the Learning Commons.

 How tutors can help